The Relationship Between Your Spine and Organs

-- D1: This is reflected in the fingertips, the elbows and breathing (and therefore asthma or lung diseases).
+- D1: Affects the fingertips, the elbows, and breathing.
+And therefore asthma or lung diseases relate back to it.

 - D2: This is the vertebra for the heart and lungs, but it also affects emotions and feelings.

-- D3: This is related to the chest and breathing.
+- D3: Chest and breathing relate back to this vertebra.
 When you feel pressure on this area, it translates into a problem on the emotional and physical level as well.

-- D4: This comes into contact with the gallbladder, and is also related to desires, temptations and pleasure.
-Because it is in the center of the body, it is in charge of balancing your day to day life.
+- D4: This comes into contact with the gallbladder, and relates to desires, temptations, and pleasure.
+Because it is in the center of the body, it is responsible for balancing your day to day life.

-- D5: This is connected to blood circulation and the liver.
-It controls and becomes charged with your actions and problems.
+- D5: It connects back to blood circulation and the liver.
+Additionally, it controls and becomes charged with your actions and problems.

-- D6: This activates our self-criticism and acceptance of what happens to you.
-The sixth dorsal vertebra is also related to the stomach.
+- D6: This activates our self-criticism and acceptance of what happens.
+The sixth dorsal vertebra also affects the stomach.

-- D7: This is connected to the pancreas and duodenum.
-It is also in charge of reminding us that we have to sleep and relax.
+- D7: It connects to the pancreas and duodenum.
+It is also responsible for reminding us that we have to sleep and relax.

 - D9: If you have problems with this, you will experience allergies and your emotions will become heightened.
-It is connected with the adrenal glands.
+The adrenal glands connect to this vertebra.

-- D10 and D11: These are related to the kidneys, nerves, tensions and insecurities.
+- D10 and D11: These connect to the kidneys, nerves, tensions and insecurities.

 The Lumbar spine

-There are 5 vertebrae in the lumbar spine, and they generally hurt when you don’t have good posture when seated, or when exerting too much effort during the day.
+There are 5 vertebrae in the lumbar spine, and they generally hurt when you don’t have good posture when seated.
+They can also hurt when exerting too much effort during the day.
 They support the upper part of your body, and they communicate with the lower part.

 - L1: This connects with the intestines and imbalances that create constipation and indigestion.
 It channels impotence and internal conflicts.

-- L2: This connects the abdomen and the legs.
+- L2: Connects the abdomen and the legs.
 When there is pressure on this vertebrae, or if it is strained, you will feel alone.